trtb/rtb_argparse/README.md

 `convert_arg_line_to_args` function so that it splits arguments on spaces (default behavior) but also on new lines.
 This is the default parser used by the class `ArgparseConfig`.

-## config module: implemented config parsers
+## Config module: Implemented config parsers

 The idea behind `config parsers` is to allow you to specify a particular configuration to be read from data files via the `fromfile_prefix_chars` option of argparse.